sonmarcho/sonmarcho.github.io/2-papers.md

 ### 2023

-* **Aeneas: Rust Verification by Functional Translation**, I gave variations of this talk at Inria Grenoble, Inria Rennes, ProLang@Inria and the Rust Formal Methods Interest Group.
+* **Aeneas: Rust Verification by Functional Translation**, I gave variations of this talk at various institutions and workshops, including different Inria institutes, MSR, the NUS, or the Rust Formal Methods Interest Group.
   [PDF](papers/2023-02-08-Aeneas-ProLang.pdf)

 ### 2022